Anytime-Valid Answer Sufficiency Certificates for LLM Generation via Sequential Information Lift: Sensitivity to Inflation

 Our inflation strategy critically impacts the trade-off between risk control and efficiency, requiring careful calibration to maintain statistical validity while avoiding excessive conservatism.
 Systematic evaluation across inflation levels reveals that our default strategy (1.3× variance inflation, 1.5× slack inflation) effectively balances these competing objectives.

-The aggregate results across all datasets demonstrate clear trends in empirical risk reduction as inflation increases.
-Without inflation, average empirical risk reaches 0.131 ± 0.018, substantially exceeding our target $\delta=0.1$.
+The aggregate results across all datasets demonstrate clear trends in premature-stop rate reduction as inflation increases.
+Without inflation, average premature-stop rate reaches 0.131 ± 0.018, substantially exceeding our target $\delta=0.1$.
 Light inflation (1.15×, 1.2×) provides partial improvement to 0.098 ± 0.013, while our default strategy achieves 0.084 ± 0.009, comfortably below the target with reasonable variance.
-Heavy inflation (1.5×, 2.0×) further reduces risk to 0.069 ± 0.007 but at significant efficiency cost, making the default strategy optimal for practical deployment.
+Heavy inflation (1.5×, 2.0×) further reduces premature-stop rate to 0.069 ± 0.007 but at significant efficiency cost, making the default strategy optimal for practical deployment.

-Per-dataset analysis confirms consistent benefits of default inflation across diverse domains, with all datasets achieving empirical risk below the 0.1 target when inflation is applied, compared to systematic violations without inflation.
+Per-dataset analysis confirms consistent benefits of default inflation across diverse domains, with all datasets achieving premature-stop rate below the 0.1 target when inflation is applied, compared to systematic violations without inflation.
 The effectiveness proves particularly pronounced for challenging datasets like ASQA and LegalBench, where complex reasoning patterns benefit most from conservative parameter estimation.